 This is the same process of choosing to trust the God of the Bible.
 The difference is He always keeps His promises, always honors His word, and He has given the guarantee of eternal life for those who put their faith in Jesus Christ.

-The virgin birth, sinless life, death, and resurrection were for our benefit, to break the curse that came through Adam's failure (1 Corinthians 15:21-22).
+The virgin birth, sinless life, death, and resurrection of Christ were for our benefit, to break the curse that came through Adam's failure (1 Corinthians 15:21-22).
 Eternal life in Christ is a promise to every generation regardless of who we are or what we've done.
 Jesus is the only Man worthy to stand in the presence of God without fault.
 Therefore, confidence in our salvation comes from who Jesus is, not from how good we can be (Ephesians 2:8-9).
 Thank God for sending His Son to satisfy the debt we could never repay!

 Take a moment to read the conversation between Jesus and Pharisee Nicodemus in John 3:1-8.
 Being born of the Holy Spirit is a miracle and a mystery we cannot fully understand on this side of eternity.
 Many theologians have tried to interpret and expound on the "point of conversion", but the Savior assures us no one can explain it.
 The process requires our faith, but all power to regenerate the human spirit belongs to God.